wame/GeneratorBundle/README.md

 add this option if you want to have the datatable generated.
 * ---with-voter
 add this option if you want to have the voter generated.

-These options only need to be used in non-interactive mode, since they will be asked for during interactive mode.

 ## Form generation